jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 tasks, for the time being any functionality which is not covered may be implemented inside the callbacks themselves and later added to the selection language.
-For example, somebody wishing to filter on the price of books might use branching to further select inside their callback;
+For example, somebody wishing to filter on the price of books might use branching to further select inside their callback.
+I anticipate that the selections will frequently involve types so it is useful to examine the nature of type imposition with regards to JSON.

 Detecting types in JSON
 -----------------------